ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 Unfortunately that **doesn't trigger change detection** since the async pipe only runs markForChecked on the components ChangeDetectorRef.

 So we need an async pipe which can trigger change detection.
-Luckily the ngrx team is [working](https://github.com/ngrx/platform/pull/2046) on exactly that.
+Luckily there is a library [coming up](https://github.com/ngrx/platform/pull/2046) for exactly that.

 ## ngrx PushPipe and let directive 🚀

-The ngrx team is working on a new library name ngrx/component.
+[Michael Hladky](https://twitter.com/Michael_Hladky/status/1180316203937681410?ref_src=twsrc%5Etfw) is working on a new library name ngrx/component.
 It's not released yet but we can already try it out.
 It's a collection of tools to make it easier to write reactive angular components.

 Or as [Michael Hladky](https://twitter.com/Michael_Hladky/status/1180316203937681410?ref_src=twsrc%5Etfw) says: